 It’s important to remember, however, that the Rangers are only there to educate, not enforce.
 We have police based in the parks to enforce our regulations and that won’t change, but our Rangers will provide tips on how we can all help protect these invaluable open spaces.

-If you would like to find out more about this service email email@example.com
+If you have any questions about this service please email email@example.com